Seventeen (American magazine)

-Seventeen is an American bimonthly teen fashion magazine headquartered in New York City.
-The publication targets a demographic of 11-to-21-year-old females and is owned by Hearst Magazines.
-Established in 1944, the magazine originally aimed to inspire teen girls to become model workers and citizens.
-However, it soon shifted its focus to a more fashion- and romance-oriented approach while still emphasizing the importance of self-confidence in young women.
+Seventeen is an American bimonthly fashion magazine headquartered in New York City and owned by Hearst Magazines.
+The publication targets a demographic of 10-to-25-year-old women and girls.
+Established in 1944, the magazine originally aimed to inspire teenage girls to become model workers and citizens.
+However, it soon shifted its focus to a more fashion- and romance-oriented approach while still emphasizing the importance of self-confidence in young men and women.
 Alongside its primary themes, Seventeen also reports the latest news about celebrities.